Houses in multiple occupation (HMO)

 What is a HMO?

-A household consists of either a single person or members of the same family who live together, including:
+A household is either a single person or members of the same family who live together.
+A family includes people who are:

 If you are a tenant in shared accommodation, you may live in an HMO.
 These properties can be an entire house, flat or converted building or any of the following: